-- be enrolled or dual-enrolled in school: - receive credit in at least four full-time classes in the current semester; - have earned passing grades in all classes at the end of the high school semester and make adequate progress toward graduation to remain eligible; - be earning passing grades in all classes in the current semester.
-Any student not passing all subjects at mid-term (first/third quarter) will be assigned to study table.
-Students failing a class who do not attend study table and who do not maintain adequate progress toward passing are ineligible from activities until passing status is attained in all classes.
+- be enrolled or dual-enrolled in school; - receive credit in at least four full-time classes in the current semester; - have earned passing grades in all classes at the end of the high school semester and make adequate progress toward graduation to remain eligible; - be earning passing grades in all classes in the current semester.
+Any student not passing all subjects at mid-term (first/third quarter) and who do not maintain adequate progress toward passing are ineligible from activities until passing status is attained in all classes.